Updated on 5/29/2021 to reflect some important changes.

 As of January 2021, the Motley Fool website offers more than 30 different premium services.
 Each of them is an investment newsletter with a specific focus, such as cloud computing or marijuana stocks.
 They range in price from $149 to $13,999 per year1.
 The Fools frequently add new services and send promotional emails to their subscribers.
 If you’ve ever been a Motley Fool member you probably remember your inbox filling up with those emails.

-Some Motley Fool services can be purchased for a low introductory price (such as $99/year for their Stock Advisor or Rule Breakers newsletters).
-Unfortunately, the price increases significantly after the trial period.
+Some Motley Fool services can be purchased for a low introductory price, such as $99/year for their Stock Advisor or Rule Breakers newsletters (and yes, there are ways to sign up for even less money).
+After the trial period, the price increases significantly.
 Stock Advisor goes up to its regular price of $199 and Rule Breakers goes up to $299 per year.

 One of the disadvantages of having so many services is that it can get really expensive to get the Fools’ best stock ideas.
 In other words, an entry-level service like Stock Advisor or Rule Breakers is going to offer “good” stock recommendations.
 In fact, many of them will beat the market.
 But if you want the Fool’s best stock ideas (i.e. stocks with the greatest growth potential), you’ll need to spend a lot more money.
 As a result, some of these newsletters are out of reach for many beginner investors.

 In their promotional materials for these high-priced newsletters, the Fool often provides examples of individual stocks that performed really well.
-But interestingly enough, they do not publish the overall performance of these services 3.
-So you have to become a member to find out how well they actually perform.
+But interestingly enough, they rarely publicize the overall performance of these services 3.
+So you typically have to become a member to find out how well these services actually perform.
 Given that we have never purchased any of their “advanced” newsletters, it is hard to say if they are worth the extra money.
 It would be interesting to know how they compare to Stock Advisor or Rule Breaker in terms of performance.
 (If any of you are members of one of those services, please let us know how they compare in the comments section.
 We would love to find out!)

 Bottom line: Stock Advisor and Rule Breakers are two entry-level investment newsletters offered by the Motley Fool.
+We are big fans of both.
 They often recommend widely-known and well-liked companies.
 This can be a good thing, as it is easier to own companies whose products you’re familiar with, especially when the stock market experiences a lot of volatility.
 That is not to say that they only recommend well-known companies.
-There’s a good mix of companies and many of them will be new to most investors.
+There’s a good mix of businesses from various industries and many of them will be new to most investors.
 While both newsletters have been beating the market, if you want their “hottest” stock tips, you will need to subscribe to their more expensive newsletters.
 Once you sign up for any of their newsletters, you will be frequently receiving marketing emails promoting their latest-and-greatest newsletter.

 7investing Quick Review

 7investing is a relatively new investment newsletter.
 The company was started back in March of 2020 by Simon Erickson.
-They offer an investment newsletter for $17 a month or $170 a year (click here to read our in-depth review of 7investing).
+They offer an investment newsletter for $17 a month or $170 a year, although this price will soon change (click here to read our in-depth review of 7investing).
 Every month, their lead advisors publish their 7 best stock ideas.
 These can be selected from any industry, market cap, or country as long as they can easily be purchased by individual investors on an American exchange.

 The company was founded with the goal of helping the average investor find and invest in great companies.
 One of the big advantages of 7investing is that they put all their focus into a single newsletter.
 So, as a member, you only get their highest-conviction stock ideas.
 That means no annoying promotional emails.
-And as we have discussed in our review of 7investing, the cost of the newsletter is low enough that even very small amounts of money invested in each stock will pay for the service several times over (based on historical performance).
+And as we have discussed in our review of 7investing, the cost of the newsletter is low enough that even small sums invested in each stock will pay for the service several times over based on historical performance.
 Of course, you don’t have to buy all 7 stocks every month to benefit from this service.
 Each of their recommendations specifies an industry and a risk profile so you can select stocks that best fit your needs.

 Although 7investing is a fairly new company, their lead advisors have impressive backgrounds and a history of beating the market prior to joining the company.
 Several of them previously worked at the Motley Fool.
 For example, Simon Erickson (7investing CEO) and Steve Symington spent seven years each working at the Motley Fool.
 (You can read our interview with Simon Erickson here.)

 Each lead advisor brings a unique set of skills and expertise.
-Manisha Samy was a genomics Analyst for ARK Invest prior to joining 7investing.
-Together with Maxx Chatsko, she focuses on biotech and gene-editing companies.
+Maxx Chatsko focuses on biotech and gene-editing companies.
 Daniel Kline focuses on retail, technology, and entertainment, among other industries.
 Matthew Cochrane is a detective at a Florida police department with a passion for investing.
-This set of diverse backgrounds allows 7investing to analyze and recommend stocks from a wide array of industries.
+This set of diverse backgrounds allows 7investing to analyze and recommend stocks from various industries.

 One of the things we love about 7investing is the level of transparency when it comes to their process of identifying winning stocks.
 Each month, 7investing publishes videos showing each lead advisor pitch a stock to their team.
 They have to explain why they believe that the stock will outperform and then defend their investment thesis when challenged or questioned by other lead advisors.
 This process allows them to view their stock idea through a different lens.
 And if their team pokes enough holes in their investment thesis, they might decide to come up with another stock to recommend.